How you’re helping keep PRHC a great place to work

 Better care for breast cancer patients

-Earlier this year, PRHC introduced exciting, new donor-funded technology for breast cancer patients called breast seed localization.
+In 2024, PRHC introduced exciting, new donor-funded technology for breast cancer patients called breast seed localization.
 As PRHC general surgeon Dr. Brie Banks explained at the Peterborough’s Dragon Boat Festival donation presentation in June, the technology is already making an impact on care.

 Essentially, breast seed localization is a tiny radioactive seed, about the size of a grain of rice, placed directly at the site of a patient’s tumour.
 It helps surgeons locate the tumour more precisely during surgery.